The GDC, along with other healthcare regulators, recognises a common professional duty to be open and honest when things go wrong.

 - The circumstances that give rise to a requirement to tell the patient or their representative about something that has gone wrong are the same as those that are required to be notified without delay to the CQC.
-This notification to CQC is separate from and in addition to the statutory duty of candour which requires the organisation to keep copies of correspondence with the patient.
+This notification to CQC is separate from and in addition to the statutory duty of candour, which requires the organisation to keep copies of correspondence with the patient.

-- their death, where this relates to the incident and is not simply due to the natural progression of the illness or condition;
+- their death, where this relates to the incident and is not simply due to the natural progression of the illness or condition

-- changes to the structure of the body (for example, erroneous extraction);
+- changes to the structure of the body (for example, erroneous extraction)

-- prolonged pain or prolonged psychological harm.
-The pain or psychological harm must be, or likely to be, experienced continuously for 28 days or more;
+- prolonged pain or prolonged psychological harm (the pain or psychological harm must be, or likely to be, experienced continuously for 28 days or more)

-- shortening of their life expectancy;
+- shortening of their life expectancy

 - or where the patient requires treatment by a healthcare professional in order to prevent death, or the adverse outcomes listed above.

-The statutory duty of candour in Scottish law is governed by the Health (Tobacco, Nicotine and Care etc) (Scotland) Act 2016 and the Duty of Candour Procedure (Scotland) Regulations 2018.
+The equivalent statutory duty in Scotland is known as the organisational duty of candour and is governed by the Health (Tobacco, Nicotine and Care etc) (Scotland) Act 2016 and the Duty of Candour Procedure (Scotland) Regulations 2018.

+The organisational duty of candour was introduced in Scotland in April 2018.
 The provisions are very similar to the English duty, but with slight differences.

-- In both countries a notifiable incident is something that a reasonable health care professional would view as resulting in one of the defined outcomes.
+- In both countries, a notifiable incident is something that a reasonable health care professional would view as resulting in one of the defined outcomes.

 - As to the notification procedure itself, the Scottish Act says that the patient involved should have a choice about whether they want to receive more information about the incident.

-Although the statutory duty of candour applies to organisations, dental professionals, who are used to having candid discussions with their patients, are most likely to be the organisation’s representative under the statutory duty.
-It is important that you cooperate with your organisation's policies and procedures, including the requirement to alert the organisation when a notifiable patient safety incident occurs.
+Dental professionals, who are used to having candid discussions with their patients, might become the organisation’s representative under the statutory duty.
+It is important to cooperate with your organisation's policies and procedures, including the requirement to alert the organisation when a notifiable patient safety incident occurs.

 Where an organisation's clinical governance procedures for reporting and investigating incidents are followed, it is unlikely that a notifiable patient safety incident will be overlooked.
 And in any event, dental professionals must always follow their ethical duty, irrespective of whether the statutory duty applies.

-This page was correct at publication on 12/07/2018.
+This page was correct at publication on 14/07/2022.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.